-Call of Duty: Modern Warfare has been out for a while now, but there’re still many gamers complaining about the lag or latency issue.
-So if you happen to be one of them, you’ve come to the right place.
+Warzone has been out for a while now, but there’re still many gamers complaining about the lag or high ping issue that puts them in a shot-first-die-first situation.
+If you happen to be one of them, don’t worry.
 Here’re some fixes that can help you resolve or mitigate the lag.

-First things first, there’re basically 2 types of lag: one is low FPS and another is high latency.
-The former means the game is challenging to your graphics card or CPU, and the latter indicates there’s a network issue on either your side or the server side.
-In simpler terms, low FPS makes your game look like a slideshow, and high latency puts you in a “shoot first die first” situation.
-This post seeks to resolve your high latency lag issue.
+First things first, there’re mainly 2 types of lag: one is low FPS and another is high latency.
+Low FPS means the game is challenging to your graphics card or CPU, and high latency indicates that there’s a network issue on either your end or the server end.
+In simpler terms, low FPS makes your game look like a slideshow, and high latency puts you in a shoot-first-die-first situation.

 Try these fixes:

 You might not need to try them all; simply work your way down until you find the one that does the trick.